How to Get Rid of Nematode Worms in an Aquarium

 Nematode parasites can be very harmful to fish once an infection gets out of control.
 There are many nematode species, and many of them can travel throughout a fish’s body, infecting the liver, kidneys, and other vital organs.
 Death usually occurs from secondary infections caused by the nematode feeding on these organs.

-It is wise to monitor your fish’s behavior so that you will notice
+It is wise to monitor your fish’s behavior so that symptoms don’t go unnoticed.

 What Are Camallanus Worms